 In recent headlines, we have heard or seen the news on company mergers in different sectors of the economy.
-“Cigna and Express Script” in healthcare and “Disney and Fox” in entertainments are just some examples.
+“Cigna and Express Script” in healthcare and “Disney and Fox” in entertainment are just some examples.
 There have been large and small deals.
 There is a wide range of drivers for such deals - bringing two different business types together to offer the end user a more complete solution, reducing operating costs, building a greater arsenal of assets to the overall company, etc. Whatever the driver(s), there are some common scenarios that impact IT and database administrators in particular.
 Updating email servers and addresses to reflect the company name, tagging corporate assets across the new organizations, and consolidating applications are a few common scenarios.
 Additionally, there will be a need to collect and consolidate servers and particularly database servers for DBAs.
 DBAs will need to gain awareness and knowledge of databases, their associated server details, and connecting applications, and form a newly updated inventory of the databases and servers.

 DBA managers that have gone through consolidation of the DBA groups as part of merging a few companies into one organization would agree that the top two needs are: